 Turn your toddler’s questions around with this game.
-Not only will it help develop their word skills — it’s also a fun, interactive way for you and your child to play.
+Not only will it help develop her word skills — it’s also a fun, interactive way for you and your child to play.

-I loved Brain Quest when I was growing up — they come in a variety of versions, based on age, school subject or themes like Black History and Presidents.
+I loved Brain Quest when I was growing up; it comes in a variety of versions based on age, school subject or themes like Black History and Presidents.

 Girls can be engineers, too — and they sometimes grow into high-powered, high-earning women proud of their “nontraditional” roles.

 So get a young girl in your life to put Barbie down and pick up building.
 She could develop life skills to help level out the STEM gender gap and earn a solid paycheck.

 These “GoldieBlox” sets come in all shapes in sizes — almost all under $30.

 8. Squigz Starter Set Building Kit: $24.95